-The Code of Professional Conduct was reviewed and overhauled during 2018.
+The Code of Professional Conduct and Disciplinary Procedures were reviewed and overhauled during 2018.
 The new code came into effect on 1 May 2019.
 Since then, the Code and Disciplinary Rules have been updated to align with the RIBA's updated Constitution.
 These amended documents were launched on 1 April 2021.

 The Code of Professional Conduct is not only a tool for holding members to account in the event of a complaint against them, it's also a useful resource to assist them in day-to-day practice: providing information and guidance on key issues.

 If you wish to make a complaint about a RIBA Member, first consider contacting the member directly to try and resolve the dispute.
 Also, consider the alternative dispute resolution options available, including mediation, arbitration or adjudication.

 Also bear in mind that professional conduct complaints do not lead to the awarding of compensation or a financial settlement.
 Professional conduct cases examine the professionalism and conduct of the member in question, investigating whether or not there has been a breach of the Code of Professional Conduct.